aprow620/cGenie-plotting/output/.ipynb_checkpoints/Read_me-checkpoint.md

-This folder contains cGenie output from an experiment in Prow-Fleischer (in prep).
-The Single_Experiment is one of the files from the larger Ensemble.
+This folder contains cGenie output (*.tar.gz) from an experiment in Prow-Fleischer et al (in prep).
+The Single_Experiment/single_time_slice is one of the files from the larger Ensemble.
+The Single_Experiment/multiple_time_slices is from an arbitrary experiment.